Fatmike-GH/Fatpack/README.md

   - Therefore supports Rust- and Delphi exectuables for example
 - No CRT usage in Fatpack.exe and Stubs (WinAPI only) and therefore no C/C++ redistributables are required
 - Icon extraction
-- Manifest extraction (required if specfic module versions of the target executable are specified)

 ### Technical Features